6ixGODD/ml-tools/README.md

 # ML-EnsembleHub 🚀

 ML-EnsembleHub is an innovative and user-friendly platform designed to streamline the process of constructing and assessing machine learning models.
-Through a component-based and drag-and-drop approach, it enables users to effortlessly harness various classifiers, feature selection techniques, and model selection methods.
+Through a drag-and-drop approach, it enables users to effortlessly harness various classifiers, feature selection techniques, and model selection methods.

 ## Prerequisites
 - Python 3.x